s0pple/Gruppe_F/README.md

 - 3 Admin: 3.1 As an admin user of the booking system, I want to be able to maintain hotel information to keep the system up-to-date. (with Michael Schüpbach)
 - GUI as a PPTX file
 - Modelled the AdminMenu and Registered User Menu
+- concept and structure of the hotel reservation system with menu and submenu, definition of interactions between methods (with Nydegger Patrick, Schüpbach Michael , Haag Robin)

 ### All
 - Mutual support when coding
 - Weekly exchange and notification of work status, problems and challenges (every Sunday evening and Monday morning, and sometimes during the week)
 - Extreme-coding-event on Saturday, June 01, 2024 09:30 am to 10:00 pm
+- UI / Menus & Submenus creation

 ## Using the Application

 ### Step-by-Step Guide